Ghaith1231/com6003-AS1-secure/appendix/ai/AI_Use_Statement.md

 This assignment used generative AI for brainstorming, research, planning, feedback, and editing.
-Evidence (screenshots or logs) is included in /appendix/ai/logs.
+Evidence (screenshots/logs) is included in /appendix/ai/logs.